marishathewicked/compTIA-flashcard-quiz/README.md

 # CompTIA Flashcard Quiz

 This repository contains a simple interactive flashcard quiz designed to help with studying for the CompTIA certification.
-The flashcards cover various technical terms and concepts that are relevant to CompTIA exams, such as networking, security, hardware, and more.
+It was built using HTML, CSS, and JavaScript, and is fully responsive for mobile and desktop use.

 ## Features
 - Interactive flashcards with questions and answers.
 - Flip functionality to reveal the answer and explanation.
 - Smooth animation and clean design for a pleasant learning experience.
+- Learned Cards: A checkbox will appear after flipping the card.
+Marking it as "learned" will exclude that card from subsequent rounds.
+- Start Again: Once all cards are marked as "learned," the option to start a new round with all flashcards becomes available.

 ## How to Use